umd-dslam/docs/src/setup/deploy_hdfs.md

-# Deploy Hadoop HDFS in Container
+# Deploy FileScale

-After the compilation is complete, the next step is to consider how to deploy HDFS.
-The deployment process is more complicated because it involves multiple components, such as multiple Datanodes, Namenode, and second Namenode.
-Here we start them through different processes on the same machine.
-How to deploy HDFS clusters will be introduced later.
+After the build process is complete, the next step is to consider how to deploy FileScale.
+The deployment process is much more complicated since it involves multiple sub-components, e.g., Datanodes and Namenodes.
+Here we only show how to start them on the same machine.

 1. add **linuxkit-025000000001** as an alias of localhost in `/etc/hosts`.